FIRST IS BEST!Find out about new products

 and exclusive offers!

-A hookah diving system, also known as surfaced air supplied (SAS), is a great way to move up to traditional scuba diving after you've mastered snorkeling.
+A hookah diving system, also known as surfaced supplied air, is a great way to move up to traditional scuba diving after you've mastered snorkeling.
 It mixes the ease and freedom of snorkeling with the underwater breathing capabilities of scuba.
+Note that when purchasing a hookah diving system, you must present proof of your scuba certification.

-Hookah diving consists of a battery or gas-powered air compressor that delivers air, through a long hose called a down-line, to the diver under the water.
+Hookah diving, or "snuba diving" consists of a battery or gas-powered air compressor that delivers air, through a long hose called a down-line, to the diver under the water.
 It can run for 3 to 3.5 hours on a tank and supply air to more than one diver at a time (depending upon the size).
 Hookah diving is usually done in less than 40 feet of water.
+For many, the name "hookah" conjures a tall, multi-hosed tobacco pipe out of the Arabian Nights.
+That's probably the reason people are now referring to surface supplied air diving as snuba or snuba diving.

 Hookah diving does not require the use of a BCD or a first stage regulator.
-Divers wear a harness, which is the attachment point for the down-line, and optional weight belts.
-Divers use a second stage regulator that's specifically designed for hookah.
+Divers wear a harness, which is the attachment point for the down-line and optional weight belts.
+Divers use a second stage regulator that's specifically designed for use with a hookah system.
 A traditional scuba regulator will not work.

-While there is no specific training needed for hookah diving, there are safety concerns to keep in mind.
-It's a good idea to take a scuba diving class or two to learn about things like decompression stops, how to use compressed air and dive computers and other safety factors.
+Though the personal gear requirements of hookah diving are minimal, when you purchase a hookah system, you are required to have a scuba certification.
+The reason is simple: all the safety precautions that apply to scuba diving also apply to hookah diving.
+You need to learn and understand things like decompression stops, how to use compressed air and dive computers, and other safety factors.
 Decompression sickness (DCS), commonly called "the bends," happens when a diver comes to the surface too quickly.
 It's a serious health and safety issue and can happen with hookah diving.

 There are two types of hookah dive systems: dynamic and static.
 A dynamic system uses an air compressor to deliver air at the correct pressure.
 It has a holding tank that provides constant pressure.
 As air leaves the tank, more air is added to maintain the pressure.
 The compressor can be floating or fixed and gas or electric.
 A static system uses a cylinder of compressed gas (often a scuba tank) as the air source.